 Aging dogs can experience sensitive or upset stomachs and may let you know through vomiting, diarrhea or gas.
 Using probiotic supplements daily or in times of stress (such as separation anxiety) can help maintain a healthy balance of good gut bacteria and support proper digestion and bowel health.

 Supplements featuring antioxidants can help reduce the damaging effects of free radicals and their buildup.
-Free radicals are rogue, reactive molecules created by everyday environmental stressors, poor diet and/or the aging process that directly damage the body's cells and tissues.
+Free radicals are rogue, reactive molecules that directly damage the body's cells and tissues and are created by everyday environmental stressors, poor diet and/or the aging process.
 Antioxidants such as vitamins A, C and E plus minerals such as magnesium and zinc help neutralize them.

 Omega-3 fatty acid supplements may support skin health and help aging dogs address dry skin and problems from skin-related allergies.

-- Evaluate nutritional requirements and find a food that is designed for senior dogs
+- Evaluate nutritional requirements and find a food designed for senior dogs.

 We can’t stop time, but we can help our dogs make the most of the time we have together.
 Continue to monitor your dog’s behaviors and look for signs and symptoms of discomfort, or lack of interest in favorite activities.
 Consult your veterinarian and develop a plan to continue to support your dog through nutritional supplements, environmental changes and wellness activities.

 When it comes to your dog, it’s important to choose products you can trust.
 Look for the National Animal Supplement (NASC) Quality Seal when selecting supplements for your pet.

 Formed in 2001, the NASC monitors animal health supplements through periodic reviews, inspections and product testing.
 Only companies that meet the standards set forth by NASC can display the NASC Quality Seal on their products.